10 of the Best Tips for Your Mexico City Travel Guide [2025]

 - CDMX

-Mexico City Travel Basics
+Essential Tips for Your Mexico City Travel Guide

 Airports:

-- Benito Juarez International Airport (MEX) – this is the primary airport.
+- Benito Juarez International Airport (MEX)—this is the primary airport.

-- Felipe Ángeles International Airport (NLU)
+- Felipe Ángeles International Airport (NLU)—International and Regional Flights

 Elevation: 2,240 meters / 7,349 feet